 Level-2 Account Requests through "ART"

-You can access the new tool through the HITS Customer Service Portal ("ServiceNow") by going to the Service Catalog.
+Access ART through the HITS Customer Service Portal by going to the Service Catalog.
 Under Accounts & Access, select "New Michigan Medicine (Level-2) Account Request."

 For ART-related documentation and training resources, visit the Michigan Medicine Knowledgebase Account Request Tool - ART page.